Places to Visit and Things to Do in Ladakh

 Can I find ATMs easily in Ladakh?There will be several ATM stops on your Srinagar to Leh route and important stops include Ganderbal, Kargil and Drass.
 Next to this, you will find an ATM at Keylong and the next one at Leh.
 Finding an ATM after that is hard.

 What modes of payment are available in Ladakh?The basic mode of payment across Ladakh is hard cash.
 There would be certain hotels and restaurants that would accept card payments.

 What is AMS (Acute Mountain Sickness)?
 How to overcome it?AMS or Acute Mountain Sickness is a common problem tourist’s face in Ladakh.
 It happens when the amount of oxygen available falls below the normal standard.
 In high altitude areas like Ladakh, AMS is accompanied by light headedness, headache, nausea, and a general lack of energy.
 The main cause of AMS is dehydration.
 It is advisable that you keep on drinking a lot of water and other fluids.
 Here are the recommended ways to beat AMS:

 - Go slow.
 Even a small run can make you feel spent

 - Whenever you feel uneasy, stop to take rest Carry Diamox medicine.
 It starts working in about an hour.

-Multi Adventure Tours in Ladakh Multi Day Tour in Ladakh Private Tours in Ladakh Biking in Ladakh Jeep Safari in Ladakh Adventure in Ladakh Attractions in Ladakh Rentals and Transfers in Ladakh Private Departure in Ladakh Photography in Ladakh Experiential Stays in Ladakh Trekking in Ladakh Difficult Treks in Ladakh Group Departure in Ladakh Sightseeing in Ladakh Homestays in Ladakh
+Multi Adventure Tours in Ladakh Multi Day Tour in Ladakh Private Tours in Ladakh Biking in Ladakh Adventure in Ladakh Rentals and Transfers in Ladakh Private Departure in Ladakh Trekking in Ladakh Difficult Treks in Ladakh Group Departure in Ladakh Experiential Stays in Ladakh Jeep Safari in Ladakh Homestays in Ladakh